 Dr. René Riedl, born 1977, is a professor of Digital Business and Innovation at the University of Applied Sciences Upper Austria.
+Also, Dr. Riedl serves as Vice Dean for Research and Development at the University of Applied Sciences Upper Austria, School of Management.
 Moreover, he has been working as an associate professor at the Department of Business Informatics – Information Engineering at the University of Linz since 2001.
 Also, he serves on the executive board of the Institute of Human Resources and Organizational Development in Management (IPO) at the University of Linz.
+Since 2018, Dr. Riedl serves as scientific director of the NeuroIS Society, a worldwide acting non-profit organization that supports research and development at the nexus of Information Systems (IS) and neuroscience, and he is co-conference chair of the NeuroIS Retreat, an annual scientific conference in Vienna.
 In spring 2007, he was a guest researcher at Harvard University, USA, and in winter semester 2009/2010 he was a guest professor at Zeppelin University Friedrichshafen, Germany, where he was appointed as the 2010 SchindlerParent Distinguished Guest Lecturer.
 In spring 2012, he was a guest professor at HEC Montréal, Canada, and he was appointed at this university as an associate researcher at the Tech3Lab .
 From 2000-2001, before his academic engagement, he worked as a project manager for an Austrian IT firm.
 Dr. Riedl is a member of several scientific associations and societies, and he serves as a speaker at scientific conferences and conferences in practice on a regular basis.

 Dr. Riedl has published 14 books and 150 scientific papers, several of them in high-impact academic journals.
 He also serves in different editorial roles for several scientific journals and as a reviewer for various journals and the National Science Foundation (USA) and the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
 Google Scholar: René Riedl.